masterdam79/elk-test/README.md

 # Dependencies
 * Virtualbox
 * Vagrant
-* A file called encrypted_variables.yml in this directory
+* A file called encrypted_variables.yml in this directory (included in .gitignore)

 ## How to create the encrypted_variables.yml in this directory?
 ```